MyCadence/Personal-Projects/README.md

 -May 18, 2025: Initialized personal site through Github Pages.
 -May 26, 2025: Deployed Angela Yu's CSS Assignments.
 -May 29, 2025: Migrated school projects into repo and removed novice projects.
+-June 22, 2025: Pulled AI projects from college courses (NLP and Intro to AI).